ivh/tmy.se/content/hops.md

 the old Swedish varieties Grimsarbo and Olarsbo, seem to be growing nicely.
 For the first year,
 I dont't expect them
-to make it all the way up their respective 6m high poles, or produce any amount of cones that will be worth harvesting.
+to make it all the way up their 6m high poles, or produce any amount of cones that will be worth harvesting.